fcarella/flutter_docker_image/README.md

-Of course.
-Here is a comprehensive `README.md` file designed for computer science students.
-It explains the project's purpose, the problems it solves, and provides clear, step-by-step instructions for getting started and using the environment.

----

 # Flutter Development in a Box: A Dockerized Fedora Environment

 Welcome, students!
 This project provides a complete, ready-to-use development environment for building Flutter applications.
 Think of it like a perfectly configured computer, packed neatly into a single box (a Docker container), that you can run on any machine.